 - Office 365 client versions

 - Office 365 client channels For more information, see Overview of update channels for Office 365 ProPlus.

 Integration for Office 365 ProPlus readiness

 Starting in Configuration Manager version 1902, you can use the dashboard to identify devices with high confidence that are ready to upgrade to Office 365 ProPlus.
-This integration, provides insights into any potential compatibility issues with Office add-ins and macros used in your environment.
+This integration provides insights into potential compatibility issues with Office add-ins and macros in your environment.
 Then use Configuration Manager to deploy Office to ready devices.

 The Office 365 client management dashboard includes a new tile, Office 365 ProPlus Upgrade Readiness.
 This tile is a bar chart of devices in the following states: